jackjakarta/ElonGPT-Discord-Bot/README.md

 # Bot Information

 The bot uses the text-davinci-003 and image-alpha-001 models from OpenAI to generate responses and send them in text channels in discord.
+The Bot also uses CMC API to get the price and market capitalization of cryptocurrencies.

 # List of discord commands